In order to get more accurate results, our search has the following Google-Type search functionality:

 Using '*' in a word will perform a wildcard search.
 The '*' signifies any number of characters.
 Searches can not start with a wildcard.

 ex: Pot*er will return results with words starting with 'Pot' and ending in 'er'.
 In this case, 'Potter' will be a match.

-Join us instore for the launch of Gough and Me: My Journey from Cabramatta to China and Beyond, by Christine Sykes
+Regrettably we have had to postpone the launch of Gough and Me: My Journey from Cabramatta to China and Beyond, by

 or phone 6295 6723